James Madison University College of Business: Computer information systems and business analytics

 The computer information systems and business analytics program at James Madison University educates students for careers in IT and technology management.
-CIS graduates are successful in understanding both technical and organizational factors and in assisting an organization in determining how information and technology-enabled business processes provide a foundation for strong organizational performance.
+CIS graduates understand both technical and organizational factors and can assist an organization in determining how information and technology-enabled business processes provide a foundation for strong organizational performance.
 CIS professionals serve as a bridge between the technical and management communities within an organization.
 The bachelor's degree program in Computer Information Systems is accredited by the Computing Accreditation Commission of ABET.

 In 2014, USA Today (together with College Factual) ranked the James Madison University CIS program #2 in the United States.
 In 2013, JMU's undergraduate CIS program was ranked as the #10 information systems program in the country by Bloomberg Businessweek.
 In November 2008, TechRepublic, an online trade publication and social community for IT professionals owned by CBS Interactive, selected James Madison University's undergraduate Computer Information Systems program as one of the Top Ten Undergraduate Information Technology programs in the United States.